privacyguides/privacyguides.org/docs/email.en.md

 ??? info "Additional Functionality"

     StartMail allows for proxying of images within emails.
-If a user allows the remote image to be loaded, the sender won't know what the user's IP address is.
+If you allow the remote image to be loaded, the sender won't know what your IP address is.

 ## Email Cloaking Services